 The coffee plant, or as it’s really called the Coffea Arabica, is a special plant.
-An easy plant to care for and also nice to look at.
 In appearance, the coffee plant looks like the Ficus Green Kinky.

-First clean the scissors you are might be using.
+First clean the scissors you might be using.

 Keep the scissors under hot water and clean them well.
 This prevents you from unnecessarily transferring bacteria during the propagation.

-Take off one or more stem of at least 15 cm.
+Take off one or more stems of at least 15 cm.
 It's best to take more cuttings at once, because not all cuttings will start to grow.

 Put the cutting in a pot with fres potting soil.

 We recommend to use a plastic bag, that you wrap around the cutting and pot.
-The plastic bag creates a humid environment, which will improve the cutting to grow faster.
+The plastic bag creates a humid environment, which can let the cutting grow faster.

 Place the cutting on a bright and warm spot.
 Avoid direct sunlight.

 is important to regularly moist the leaves with a plant sprayer.
 As soon as the cutting has roots of about 5 to 10 cm, you can remove the plastic bag and repot the cutting.